4 Dangers Of Online Dating - How To Stay Safe Online

 Whether you do it online or the old-fashioned way, dating will always be a mixed bag.

 As for online dating though, the chances of actual physical danger are relatively low.

 Of course, the extreme cases wind up on the news.
 Other than that though, you'll likely risk meeting guys who are boring or annoying at worst.

 Nevertheless, personal safety should always be your NUMBER ONE priority when meeting total strangers, or going outside in general.

 I always encourage women to take an ONGOING self-defense class.
 Know how to defend yourself and you've got no reason for worry.

 While the likelihood of assault in online dating is RARE, it doesn't hurt to learn an essential life skill like defending yourself.

 Aside from the physical risks, there are other factors you need to keep in mind before jumping into the world of online dating.
 Think twice about dating a guy if you spot any of the following warning signs:

-Something’s fishy – sign #1: He’s in a hurry
+Online Dating Warning - Sign #1: He's in a hurry